-Lake Jennings, the Helix Water District reservoir in Lakeside, is one of San Diego County’s hot spots for trout fishing, ranked second in the county by SDFish.com.
+Lake Jennings, the Helix Water District reservoir in Lakeside, is one of San Diego County’s hot spots for trout fishing.
+It ranks second in the county according to the recreational fishing website SDFish.com.
 The 2020 fall trout fishing season got underway on November 20, with enthusiastic anglers enjoying safe outdoor recreation with pandemic precautions in place.

 “It’s one of those family activities people can do right now,” said Kira Haley, Helix Water District recreation manager.
 “Kids need to get outside and spend time in the fresh air.
 It was a big weekend; it was really fun.”